 These are some of the most important features to look for:

 1. A centralized dashboard.

 All your metrics.
 All in one place.
 A good dashboard will be centralized, which means there’s a single source of truth.
 It should have lots of visuals, making it easier for you to crunch the numbers.
 It should be highly interactive, enabling you to tinker with different variables.
 In other words, it should tell you everything you need to know about your sales and/or marketing strategy.

 One of the most important features of any call tracking app is also one of the simplest—the ability to record phone calls.
 By recording your conversations, you’ll preserve them for posterity.
 You can analyze how they went, identify weak points, and learn more about your overall sales call strategy.
 You can also review calls from individuals on your team, noting their strengths and weaknesses and helping them improve their sales skills

 3. Reporting and analytics.

 Most call tracking platforms come with built-in reporting and analytics.
 You’ll get automatic reports that tell you about the effectiveness of your campaign.
 And you’ll get ongoing opportunities to review the data and improve.

 A good call tracking app should also be highly intuitive.
 Intuitive means it’s both straightforward and easy to learn.
 Any member of your team, even if it’s their first week on the job, should be able to log in and get a grasp of how the platform works.
 If it’s too hard to learn, you won’t be able to train new people efficiently.
 If it’s too complicated or unusual, your team members may use it in inconsistent ways.

 5. Easy integrations.

-The best call tracking apps offer easy integrations with other platforms.
+The best call tracking apps offer easy integrations with other platforms, such as CRM systems and call center software.
 For example, you may want your call tracking platform to naturally integrate with your CRM.
 This way, you can tie phone calls to individual prospects and get even more data about the effectiveness of your campaign.